 Event: Amerikanistendag 2018

-On Friday 1 June 2018 the RIAS hosts the Amerikanistendag, the annual students' conference of the Netherlands American Studies Association.
+On Friday 1 June 2018 the RIAS hosted the Amerikanistendag, the annual students' conference of the Netherlands American Studies Association.

 The Amerikanistendag serves as a forum for students and recent graduates at bachelor, (research) master and PhD level to present their research to fellow students and scholars.

-The keynote lecture will be given by Dr. Mike Schmidli from Leiden University.
+The keynote lecture was given by Dr. Mike Schmidli from Leiden University.
 Dr. Schmidli is a specialist in US foreign policy and the author of The Fate of Freedom Elsewhere: Human Rights and US Cold War Policy toward Argentina (Ithaca: Cornell University Press 2013).

-The Theodore Roosevelt American History Award 2018 will also be presented this day.
+The Theodore Roosevelt American History Award 2018 was also presented this day.

 10:05 Welcome and Opening